tomopy/tomopy/doc/source/install.rst

 For some more information about using Conda, please refer to the `docs <http://conda.pydata.org/docs>`__.

-Installing from source with Conda
+OPTION 2: Installing from source with Conda
 =================================

 Sometimes an adventurous user may want to get the source code, which is